-Debt Service Fund projects are established for each debt instrument issued by the City to record revenues and expenditures related to the extinguishment of the debt through timely payment of principal and interest.
+A Debt Service Fund is established by the City to record revenues and expenditures related to the extinguishment of the debt through timely payment of principal and interest.
 The primary source of money is from property taxes and specifically pledged revenues.
 Investments will have a maturity of no more than one (1) year in order to meet the periodic payments as required.
 Specific investments identified as appropriate are, but not limited to, investment pools, mutual funds, treasury bonds, treasury bills, and certificates of deposit.